Cancer samples

 - Use a TXT file using

-command line option. - Use the PEDIGREE meta information in your VCF file's header.
+-cancerSamplescommand line option. - Use the PEDIGREE meta information in your VCF file's header.
 This is the default, but some people might find hard to edit / change information in VCF file's headers.

 Warning

-meta information or a TXT samples file, SnpEff will not know which somatic samples derive from which germline samples.
+If you do not provide either PEDIGREE meta information or a TXT samples file, SnpEff will not know which somatic samples derive from which germline samples.

 Thus it will be unable to perform cancer effect analysis.